balderdashy/sails-docs/reference/req/req.wantsJSON.md

 }
 ```

+### Details

+Here is the specific order in which `req.wantsJSON` inspects the request.  **If any of the following match, subsequent checks are ignored.**

+A request "wantsJSON" if:

++ if this looks like an AJAX request
++ if this is a virtual request from a socket
++ if this request DOESN'T explicitly want HTML
++ if this request has a "json" content-type AND ALSO has its "Accept" header set
++ if `req.options.wantsJSON` is truthy

 ### Notes
 > + Lower-level content negotiation is, of course, still possible using `req.is()`, `req.accepts()`, `req.xhr`, and `req.get()`.
 > + As of Sails v0.10, requests originating from a WebSocket client always "want JSON".

 <docmeta name="uniqueID" value="reqwantsJSON30891">
 <docmeta name="displayName" value="req.wantsJSON">